Design Project

 Arduino setup for the system

-For the mushrooms, we used worbla plastic (shaping with the help of clay molds) and other translucent materials to allow the light to shine through and create a bioluminescent aesthetic.
+For the mushrooms, we used worbla plastic (shaping with the help of clay molds) and other translucent materials to allow the light to shine through and simulate how the bioluminescent mushroom will look like.
 We also decorated the mushroom with moss like decorations to create a more earthy feel.

 Clay mold for shaping the baby mushrooms